-The mind of a little girl can be a scary place, imagination running wild, the world still relatively new and – as such, more often than not – a scary place.
+The mind of a little girl can be a scary place, imagination running wild, the world still relatively new and -- as such, more often than not -- a scary place.
 Or at least that’s how it must feel, even if nothing could be further from the truth.
-Unless of course you’re Lydia, protagonist of the same named game, as she’s in a world of trouble.
+Unless of course, you’re Lydia, the protagonist of the same-named game, as she’s in a world of trouble.
 Question is though, how much of it is simply the creation of an overactive imagination?

 Lydia is a sweet little girl and she loves her Teddy very much.
 Teddy has been with Lydia from the very beginning.
 At least Lydia can’t remember living without him.
 Or playing without him.
 Lydia has never adventured nor found crickets from the nearby playground without him.
 Lydia loves Teddy.
 And Teddy loves her back.